GhostAtom/langgraph-factory-workspace/implementation_task.md

    - [ ] Dependencies installation: Verify that all necessary dependencies are installed and up-to-date.

 2. **Core Development**
-   - [ ] Implement the `/status` endpoint in the application.
+   - [ ] Implement `/status` endpoint: Create a new endpoint that calculates and returns the system uptime.
-   - [ ] Retrieve system uptime using appropriate system calls or libraries.
+   - [ ] Integrate uptime calculation: Use system libraries or tools to accurately calculate the uptime.
-   - [ ] Format the uptime data into a JSON response.
+   - [ ] Response formatting: Ensure the response is in a JSON format with a clear structure.

 3. **Testing & Quality**
-   - [ ] Unit tests: Write tests to verify the endpoint returns the correct uptime.
+   - [ ] Unit tests: Write tests to verify the uptime calculation and endpoint response.
    - [ ] Integration tests: Ensure the endpoint integrates correctly with the existing system.
-   - [ ] Code review: Conduct a peer review to ensure code quality and adherence to standards.
+   - [ ] Code review: Conduct a thorough review to ensure code quality and adherence to standards.

 4. **Deployment**
-   - [ ] Build process: Ensure the application builds successfully with the new changes.
+   - [ ] Build process: Update the build process to include the new endpoint.
-   - [ ] Deployment pipeline: Update the CI/CD pipeline to include the new feature.
+   - [ ] Deployment pipeline: Ensure the deployment pipeline is configured to deploy the changes.
    - [ ] Monitoring setup: Implement monitoring for the new endpoint to track its usage and performance.

 ## Test Cases
-- **Test Case 1**: Request the `/status` endpoint - Expected: Returns a JSON object with the system uptime.
+- **Test Case 1**: Request to `/status` endpoint - Expected: Returns uptime in seconds.
-- **Test Case 2**: Simulate system uptime of 1 hour - Expected: Endpoint returns uptime of approximately 3600 seconds.
+- **Test Case 2**: System uptime calculation - Expected: Correct calculation based on system start time.
-- **Test Case 3**: Endpoint response time - Expected: Response time is within acceptable limits (e.g., < 200ms).
+- **Test Case 3**: JSON response format - Expected: Response is in valid JSON format with uptime field.

 ## Acceptance Criteria
-- [ ] The `/status` endpoint is accessible and returns a JSON response.
+- [ ] The `/status` endpoint returns the system uptime in seconds.
-- [ ] The response includes the correct system uptime.
+- [ ] The response is in JSON format.
-- [ ] The endpoint is documented in the API documentation.
+- [ ] The endpoint is accessible and performs efficiently under load.

 ## Technical Requirements
-- **Technology Stack**: Node.js, Express (or relevant framework), System libraries for uptime retrieval
+- **Technology Stack**: Node.js, Express.js (or relevant framework in use)
-- **Performance**: Endpoint should respond within 200ms under normal load.
+- **Performance**: The endpoint should respond within 100ms under normal load.
 - **Security**: Ensure the endpoint does not expose sensitive information.
 - **Scalability**: The endpoint should handle concurrent requests efficiently.

 ## Risk Assessment
 - **High Risk**: None identified.
-- **Medium Risk**: Incorrect uptime calculation - Mitigation: Thorough testing and validation.
+- **Medium Risk**: Incorrect uptime calculation - Mitigation: Use reliable system libraries.
-- **Low Risk**: Minor performance impact - Mitigation: Monitor and optimize if necessary.
+- **Low Risk**: Endpoint performance issues - Mitigation: Conduct load testing and optimize code.

 ## Timeline
 - **Phase 1**: 1 day - Setup & Preparation